From ray tracing to waves of topological origin in continuous media: From ray tracing to the spectrum of the wave operator

 \subsection{Bohr-Sommerfeld Quantization}

 Ray tracing can be used to find the set of eigenfunctions of the wave equation in the limit $\epsilon \rightarrow 0$.
 The standard semi-classical procedure is to look for closed orbits indexed by the frequency $\omega$ in phase space, and to select those orbits such that the phase gained by the wave after a period (in phase space) is a multiple of $2\pi $, taking into account additional phase jumps of $\pm \pi/2$ picked up at turning points \cite{berry1972semiclassical,bender1999advanced}.
 Turning points occur where the wavenumber vanishes ($p=0$).
 WKB expansion fails at such point, but the solution can be patched with another ansatz, and matching those two solutions in the asymptotic limit $\epsilon\rightarrow0$ yields to a phase jump $\pi/2$ (see \cite{lighthill2001waves,bender1999advanced}).
-Those phase jumps are related to a Maslov index \cite{maslov2001semi}.
+Those phase jumps are related to a Maslov index \cite{maslov2001semi}. { To describe eigenmodes within the ray tracing framework, the phase $\phi$ originally defined in (\ref{eq:wkb_ansatz_scalar}) is now assumed to be separated like $\phi(y,t) = \phi'(y) - \omega t$.
+In the following discussion we describe $\phi'(y)$ while dropping the prime to simplify notations.}

 In phase space with canonical coordinates $(y_s,p_s)$, ray trajectories with frequency $\omega$ are found by solving

 This is the equivalent of the Hamilton-Jacobi equation in classical mechanics, with the phase $\phi$ playing the role of an action.
 The phase picked up along a a segment $dy$ is